- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to implement strong security measures such as using strong passwords, enabling two-factor authentication, keeping the NAS firmware and remote access software up to date, using encrypted connections (e.g., VPN), and regularly backing up data to an off-site location.
 Additionally, restricting remote access to only trusted IP addresses or using a secure remote access solution can further reduce the risks.

-Although NAS FNS-5000B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS FNS-5000B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -